 - Send money to a local bank account using TransferWise.
 If there’s someone you trust in your destination country - a good friend or a family member, for instance - you could consider sending them some money using a service like TransferWise, and then asking them to withdraw it when you’re there.
 That way, you’ll get the real mid-market exchange rate, with only a simple and low fee to pay.
 It’s an easy way to get a deal and you can be sure it’s truly good value.

 - Open a bank account.
 Heading away for a while?
 Then get a bank account or a TransferWise borderless multi-currency account, that offers 40+ currencies and mid-market rate on all conversions.
 You don’t want to be constantly searching for the best exchange rate.
+You can also get a TransferWise debit Mastercard, which you can use your USD balance to pay directly for goods and services.

 A quick note about ATMs.
 It’s often better value to use an ATM than an exchange service, although you probably still won’t get the mid-market rate.
 Do watch out, though: if you’re given the choice, choose to pay in the foreign currency, not US dollars.
 If you choose US dollars, the machine will convert your money using dynamic currency conversion, or DCC - which gives a truly terrible exchange rate.